Boy arrested after shooting that killed 4 in small Utah town

 A boy armed with a gun killed three children and a woman inside a Utah home, then accompanied a fifth victim to a hospital, where he was arrested, police said Saturday.

-Police were still trying to piece together who’s who and what happened leading up to Friday night’s shooting in Granstville, a town of 11,000 about 35 miles (56.33 kilometers) west of Salt Lake City.
-Investigators believe the victims are all related to one another.
+Police were still trying to piece together who’s who and what happened leading up to Friday night’s shooting in Grantsville.
+Investigators believe the victims are all related to one another, and officials declined to release information about the shooter other than he is a juvenile male.

 “We’re trying to make certain that we verify people’s relationships among the deceased and the survivor,” Grantsville Police Cpl.
 Rhonda Fields told The Associated Press Saturday.
 “As for motive, we don’t have any of that.”

 The boy faces 10 charges, the most serious being aggravated homicide, she said.
-Police were not able to release his identity because he has been charged as a juvenile, and Fields declined to release any additional details about him.
+Police were not able to release his identity because he has been charged as a juvenile.

 Officials said he is the only suspect.
 His relationship to the victims was not immediately clear.

-The names of the victims have not been released.
+The names of the victims have not been released, and their identities may not be publicly known until Monday, Fields said.

 Police responded to a call of shots fired inside at home at approximately 7 p.m.
 Friday.
 When officers arrived, they found the bodies of two girls, a boy and a woman, Fields said.

-The shooter and a fifth shooting victim were gone, she said.
+The shooter and the surviving victim were gone, she said.
 Authorities later discovered that a person who arrived at the house after the shooting drove the suspect and the surviving victim to a nearby hospital, Fields said.

 Officers arrested the boy at the hospital.
 He was being held at a youth detention facility.